-Dog bite settlements are mutually agreed-upon terms that provide victims compensation for their injuries without having to go to trial.
-Agreeing to a settlement ends a dog bite lawsuit.
-Most cases end with a settlement.
+Most dog bite cases end with a settlement.
 In most situations, these settlements happen after months of discussions and evidence gathering.
-How much a case is worth will depend on certain factors, including:
+How much compensation you get will depend on certain factors, including:

-- The severity of the dog bite injuries,
+- The severity of your dog bite injuries,

 - Whether there are any long-term injuries or disfigurements, and

-In this article, our dog bite lawyers explain:
+In this article, our experienced dog bite lawyers explain:

 - 1. What is a settlement in a dog bite case?